Muhammad ibn al-Alqami

+History

 He sent an envoy to Genghis Khan's grandson, Hulagu Khan who was the greatest Mongol chieftain and the King of Khorasan.
 When Hulagu Khan received the first letter, he did not pay much attention to it.
 Ibn Alqami had written that he would help capture Baghdad and Iraq easily without bloodshed so he had to fulfill them.
 Hulagu said to his envoy only this, 'What Ibn Alqami promised has no guarantee.
 How can we trust him?'
 In fact, the Caliph's large army, the Arab bravery and the courage of the people of Baghdad had impressed the Mongols and their army had suffered defeat at the hands of the Arab tribes in Syria.

 Ibn Alqami went to the Caliph and after complaining about the lack of revenue and increasing the army's salaries, he offered to reduce the number of soldiers.
 The Caliph agreed.
 Most of the Baghdad army was sent to other cities and states.
 Those who were allowed to collect revenue from the market to pay their salaries.
 This caused great suffering to the people and looting became rampant.
 He disbanded many divisions of the army and expelled them.
 He told the Caliph that they were sent to the borders to check and stop the infiltration of the Mongols.

 In the Hillah region, the Shiites outnumbered the Sunnis, he encouraged them to write a letter to Hulagu saying, "Our ancestors have prophesied that a Mongol chieftain will capture Baghdad and Iraq in such and such a year.
 According to the prophecy, you are the victorious chieftain and we are sure that you will soon take control of these areas.
 We are loyal to you and ask for your security and protection."

 Hulagu wrote a letter of protection for them and handed it over to the envoy Nasir al-Din Suchi who had a great reputation in Hulagu's court and carried out the duties of a minister.
 He was also a Shiite fanatic like Ibn Alqami and he was an accomplice in his intrigues to destroy the Abbasids and establish the Shiite caliphate.
 Ibn Alqami wrote a letter to Nasir al-Din encouraging Hulagu Khan to attack Baghdad by any means and that it was a golden opportunity to give the final deadly blow to the Abbasids.
 He also wrote a letter to Hulagu Khan saying.
 "I have evacuated troops from Baghdad and sent all weapons of war.
 What more guarantee do you want?"

 Painting of the Siege of Baghdad by the Mongols.